nkarve/nkarve.github.io/_posts/2021-06-12-stringduality2.md

 $$
 </div>

-Incredible though it may seem, this theory is completely conformal, or scale invariant, meaning that it looks the same zoomed in or out (were you paying attention in the previous blog post?) and as such, it is often used a *toy model*, especially in higher-dimensional physics.
+Incredible though it may seem, this theory is completely conformal, or scale-invariant, meaning that it looks the same zoomed in or out (were you paying attention in the previous blog post?) and as such, it is often used a *toy model*, especially in higher-dimensional physics.

+### The Superstring

 Speaking of higher dimensional physics, this detour has lit the path for resolving the fermion problem in string theory: we ought to pepper in supersymmetry to get a consistent, all-encompassing, finite, quantum-gravitational theory.
 Since this is easier said than done, revisiting our dear friend the bosonic string offers us a moment of solace.
 Though I did not mention this very explicitly in the previous post, there are two clearly different types of strings: open strings, with free ends, and closed strings, whose ends are joined to form a loop.
 Now a theory with open strings is necessarily a theory with closed strings, because an open string can move in a circle to trace out a cylinder.
 But this is just the worldsheet for a closed string propagating!
 Bear in mind that the converse does not hold: there is no mechanism for a closed string to snap into an open one, and so there can exist theories of only closed strings.